ccb-hms/scDiagnostics/README.md

 representation in a dimensional reduction space, we can utilize the plotGeneExpressionDimred function.
-This function allows us to plot the gene expression values of a specific gene on a dimensional reduction plot generated using methods like t-SNE, UMAP, or PCA.
+This function allows us to plot the gene expression values of a specific gene on a dimensional reduction plot generated using methods like tSNE, UMAP, or PCA.
 Each single cell is color-coded based on its expression level of the gene of interest.

 In the provided example, we are visualizing the gene expression values